magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_II_Catherines_Class.md

 Catherine’s voice echoed gently, though Catherine herself was nowhere to be seen:
 “Breathe, Lucy.
 Take the space.
 It’s yours.”

 And Lucy did.
 In her dream she laughed, a free, bright sound, the kind she never dared release when awake.
-She felt as though she had crossed some invisible threshold—not away from duty, not away from study, but into a place where she could carry both, balanced, without fear.

 When she woke in the morning, the dream clung to her like the shimmer of a bubble—fragile, fleeting, yet impossibly real.